2022 Entries Closed

 Aid station 3 - Nissen Hut Paruna Wildlife Sanctuary: First Aid Kit

 If you can not show your mandatory kit at that designated point you will not be able to proceed until you have it and will be penalised 30 minutes.

 1.)
 Please ensure it is 100% charged morning of the event.
 If your phone does not hold charge well we recommend having a battery pack.

 2.)
 Telstra Coverage is recommended as other service providers have no to very limited range in this region.
 Please note pre paid phones are permitted providing they have sufficient credit to make a call if an emergency situation was to arise.

 3.)
 You must download the Emergency Plus phone application and enable GPS location whilst using app.

 4.)
-Add the Event directors and all aid station contact numbers to your phone address book:
+Add the Event directors to your phone address book:

 RD Shane Johnstone 0428 122 378